 3. Homage to Joan Miro, 2018

-The artist corresponds with the abstract surrealist statue of the Catalan artist Joan Miro (1893-1983), Pair of Lovers Playing with Almond Blossoms (1975) and creates a layered homage, composed of a selfie and homages: to the great artist, to her relationship with her husband, artist Oded Zaidel (the two embody Miro's lovers in a current and self-humored realistically painted art selfie, with Oded holding a branch of almond blossoms), and a painted homage to the art selfie*, as the itself painting is based on a selfie of the artist and her husband set against the background of the model of the statue at the Joan Miro Museum in Barcelona.
+The artist corresponds with the abstract surrealist statue of the Catalan artist Juan Miro (1893-1983) Pair of Lovers Playing with Almond Blossoms (1975) and creates a layered homage, composed of a selfie and homages: to the great artist, to her relationship with her husband, artist Oded Zaidel (the two embody Miro's lovers in a current and self-humored realistically painted art selfie, with Oded holding a branch of almond blossoms) and a painted homage to the art selfie*, as the itself painting is based on a selfie of the artist and her husband set against the background of the model of the statue at the Juan Miro Museum in Barcelona.
 The frequent use Zaidel makes of the art selfie on Facebook, photographed alone or with her husband against works in hers and other artists' exhibitions, has become her hallmark.
 The painting also entails a self-homage to the representation of the artist in social media.

 The metaphysical dimension is not absent from this work, nor in any of the exhibition's other paintings (and in Zaidel's works in general).
 Zaidel: "I knew Miro's famous sculpture without knowing its name.
 When I painted the work, I didn't know that it was titled Pair of Lovers Playing with Almond Blossoms.
 I added the almond blossoms to the painting intuitively, and only after I finished the painting, I found out to my amazement that the almond blossoms were part of the title!"